New understanding of Majumdar-Papapetrou and Perj\'es-Israel-Wilson solutions: understanding the Majumdar-Papapetrou solutions

 Inspired by the previous discussion, we propose the spacetime exterior to the sphere is described by

 which does solve the Einstein-Maxwell equations.
 In weak field limit, we have $A_{0e}=\Phi_e$.
 In the interior of the sphere, the spacetime is

 i.e. the Minkowski spacetime.
 It seems the exterior spacetime is uniquely generated by the electric charge on the sphere.
 We know it is not the truth.
-In fact, it is the extreme Reissner-Nordstr$\ddot{\textrm{o}}$m spacetime.
-Therefore, there are mass and charge distribution on the sphere.
-The surface density of mass $\sigma_m$ and charge $\sigma_e$ are
+In fact, the Komar mass $M$ of the spacetime is exactly